jsharma19/perform2021-quality-gates/lab-guides/README.md

 # Level Up your CD with Keptn Quality gates
 SRE practices are taking over the enterprise application release landscape.
 Continuous automated release validation by evaluating Service Level Objectives is a key requirement for organizations to release software faster and more frequently without inhibiting quality.
 During this Hands-On Trainig, we will go over Keptn Quality Gates and how it can be used in conjunction with a CI/CD pipeline to detect regressions faster in order to achieve true shift-left.

+#### The application
+We will be using a microservice called `carts` which is part of our `sockshop` application that emulates a marketplace for buying socks.
+The `carts` microservice is build using Java with a mongo-db database, and is responsible for the shopping cart process.

-## Architecture overview
+## Technology overview
 In order to build this application we will be using the following technologies.
 #### Jenkins
 As our CI/CD orchestrator, Jenkins will build and deploy our application in the corresponding environments.
 It will be responsible for integrating our different technologies.
 #### Gitea